klorine28/MindsDB_gmail_summariser/README.md

 ## About The Project

-This project entails using the Mindsdb tool to make Gmail and Slack databases to then utilise their ML/LLM capabilities in order to make a very capable summarise bot.
+This project entails using the Mindsdb tool to create Gmail and Slack databases, leveraging MindsDB's ML/LLM capabilities to create a very capable summarise bot.
+The Repo has a jupyter notebook follow-along that describes what to do and how it is happening in more detail.
+There is also a Python file that should run smoothly once the API keys and credentials files are inserted.
+It is important beforehand that there is a container running MindsDB; otherwise, the connection won't be possible.

 Here's why:
-* your time is very important and getting a summary of your Emails will allow you to stay productive.
+* your time is very important; getting a summary of your Emails will allow you to stay productive.
-* You shouldn't be losing time on checking your email constantly so automate it with this bot
+* You shouldn't be losing time checking your email constantly, so automate it with this bot
-* You can make this as bespoke as you want this bot is quite brad and accepting of customization
+* You can make this as bespoke as you want.
+This bot is quite brad and accepting of customization

-Of course, this bot may not be exactly what you are looking for, but it hopefully becomes a template you change in order to make something amazing that works for you.
+Of course, this bot may not be exactly what you are looking for, but it hopefully becomes a template you can change to make something amazing that works for you.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>